xiaoaizhao/Neural-stem-cell-NSC-aging-lipidomics/Scripts/In_vivo_lipidomics/README.md

-# _In vivo_ NSC lipidomics on LC-MS (2020)
+# _In vivo_ NSC lipidomics on LC-MS/MS

 This folder contains all processing script for this data set.

-Please run scripts in order (0-11), which includes all pre-processing steps and downstream analysis.
+Please run scripts in order (0-10), which includes all pre-processing steps.

 ### Pre-processing steps are in the following order: